PARIOT: Anti-Repackaging for IoT Firmware Integrity: Introduction

-In this work, we will investigate the impact of repackaging attacks on IoT firmware, thereby discussing security threats that harm its integrity.
-Then, we will point out the limitations of the state-of-the-art integrity checking mechanisms that are enforced during IoT firmware updates and on the device.
-Finally, we will present \methodname{}, a novel self-integrity protection mechanism for IoT firmware that automatically spots altered firmware images without the need for device trust anchors, external agents, or network connectivity.
-Briefly, \methodname{} focuses on inserting encrypted detection nodes (called \textsl{cryptographically obfuscated logic bombs} \cite{10.1145/3168820}) that embed integrity checks on the content of the firmware, called \textsl{anti-tampering} (AT) controls.
+In this work, we investigate the impact of repackaging attacks on IoT firmware, thereby discussing security threats that harm its integrity.
+Also, we systematically review the integrity protection mechanisms used by state-of-the-art solutions for IoT firmware updates, unveiling their need to rely on signing keys, internet connection, or trusted external entities to cope with the integrity of firmware bundles.

+Then, we present \methodname{}, a novel self-integrity protection mechanism for IoT firmware that automatically spots altered firmware images without any prerequisite to ensure the integrity of the firmware image or modification to existing firmware delivery infrastructure.

+Briefly, \methodname{} focuses on inserting encrypted detection nodes (called \textsl{Cryptographically Obfuscated Logic Bombs} \cite{10.1145/3168820}) that embed integrity checks on the content of the firmware.
+These checks are known as \textsl{anti-tampering} (AT) controls.
 The detection nodes are triggered during the execution of the firmware, and if some tampering is detected, the firmware is usually forced to crash.
 The rationale is to discourage the attacker from repackaging if the likelihood of building a working repackaged firmware is low.

+\methodname{} aims at applying the protection scheme on the source code during the building pipeline to ensure the widest compatibility with state-of-the-art software update methods (e.g., SUIT) and at minimizing the use of invasive procedures (e.g., binary rewriting \cite{wenzl2019hack}) that may harm/brick the firmware image and, ultimately, the IoT device.